univention/univention-corporate-server/doc/developer-reference/udm/syntax.rst

    .. py:attribute:: appendEmptyValue

       Same as ``addEmptyValue`` but added at the end.
-Used to automatically choose an existing entry in the front end.
+Used to automatically choose an existing entry in the frontend.

    .. code-block:: python